Tips & Techniques

 How to play the A-chord with one finger

 When you were a new to guitar, you probably learned to play the A chord by playing the 5 thinnest strings like this:

-…Where you’re barring your index finger to play the same three notes you’d ordinarily push down with three separate finger tips.
-By “barre” I mean you’re using the underside of your index finger, which is draped upon the 2nd fret in this case.
-See my video if you don’t understand what I mean.
+In this approach, you’re barring your index finger to play the same three notes you’d ordinarily push down with three separate finger tips.
+By “barre” I mean you’re using the side/underside of your index finger, which is draped upon the 2nd fret in this case.
+See my video lesson for a demonstration.

 The benefits of playing A-major like this

 There are three reasons that this technique is a good one to have in your skillset:

 1. It can be easier to switch to & switch from

 Because you’re only using a single finger to play all the notes, this position can be quite fast to switch to, and switch from.
 This is super helpful when you’re playing a song with difficult chord transitions: instead of transitioning into (or out of) a traditional A-major that needs 3 of your finger tips, you can switch to this version which only needs one finger.
 Furthermore, chords that are used along with A-major (such as B-minor) have a similar index-finger barre position on the 2nd fret… so very often you’ll have fingers in that neighborhood already.

 2. It frees up your other fingers for flourish notes